 3.8x

-Sherington Primary School offers an exceptional state primary education in Charlton, combining well above average academic results with an inclusive, values-driven ethos.
-Results place the school in the top 7% nationally, with strengths across reading, writing, maths and GPS.
+Sherington Primary School offers a strong state primary education in Charlton, combining well above average academic results with an inclusive, values-driven ethos.
+Current results place the school 650th nationally for primary academic performance, with strengths across reading, writing, maths and GPS.
 The Outstanding grade for personal development reflects the school's success in nurturing well-rounded, confident children who cooperate, resolve conflicts and aspire to achieve.

 For families fortunate enough to live within the tight catchment area, Sherington represents a strong choice.
 The curriculum's emphasis on the arts, ICT and sport provides breadth, while precision teaching of phonics and core skills ensures pupils build secure foundations.
 New leadership under Mrs Hannah Freeman offers continuity and ambition as the school continues to serve its diverse community.